-- ▶ With the objective of minimizing the social and economic impact of the pandemic, Spain's ERTEs have allowed to protect millions of jobs. - More than €21.3bn in EU funds from SURE disbursed between 2020 and 2021 (around €10bn in 2020) will contribute to its financing. - The steady decrease of workers under ERTEs shows the recovery underway and the effectiveness of the measure.
-ERTEs extended until January 2021.
+- ▶ With the objective of minimizing the social and economic impact of the pandemic, Spain's ERTEs have allowed to protect millions of jobs. - More than €21.3bn in EU funds from SURE disbursed between 2020 and 2021 (around €11.3bn in 2021) will contribute to its financing. - ▶ The steady decrease of workers under ERTEs shows the recovery underway and the effectiveness of the measure.
+ERTEs extended until May 2021. - Social Security affiliations show a significantly different beahaviour than in the previous crisis, allowing an adjustment in hours and minimizing the impact on unemployment.